Pre-kindergarten in Shawnee Mission: Imagine. Explore.Discover

 If my child does not qualify for no-fee Pre-K, what are my options?

-The district offers a tuition-based program at four schools, Briarwood, Highlands, Lenexa Hills, Rhein Benninghoven, and Trailwood.
+The district offers a tuition-based program at five schools, Briarwood, Highlands, Lenexa Hills, Rhein Benninghoven, and Trailwood.

 What is the cost of the tuition-based Pre-K program?